 A company generally accounts for the benefit of a government loan at a below-market interest rate as a government grant under IAS 20.
 It accounts for the loan in accordance with IFRS 9 Financial Instruments.
 The benefit that is the government grant is measured as the difference between the fair value of the loan on initial recognition and the amount received.
-Similar considerations apply to a government guarantee of a new loan issued by a company.

 Companies apply the disclosure requirements in the applicable standards.
 For example, if a company receives a government loan at a below-market interest rate, then it provides the disclosures required by IAS 20 and those required by IFRS 7 Financial Instruments: Disclosures.
 If a government is also a shareholder, then additional related party disclosures may be required under IAS 24 Related Party Disclosures.